Minoxidil Side Effects

 Here are two other medications that we prescribe at our clinic:

 Dutasteride: When used off-label, dutasteride is among the most effective treatments for male pattern baldness.
-Dutasteride for women has shown promising results but holds severe side effects during pregnancies and holds a breast cancer risk.
+Dutasteride for women has shown promising results, but it holds severe side effects during pregnancy and carries a breast cancer risk.

 Finasteride: Topical and oral finasteride are approved in the UK to treat pattern hair loss and are effective in men over 18.
 However, extreme caution is advised when prescribing finasteride to women as it can cause congenital disabilities during pregnancy.